 ---|---|---|---|---|---|---|---|---|---|

-The rate of two week wait referrals for breast has been consistently lower in Hull compared to England over the last decade, although the referral rate has been increasing in the last two years at a faster rate in Hull, and for the first time – since 2012/13 – the rate of two week wait referrals for breast cancer is similar to England for the latest period 2021/22.
+The rate of two week wait referrals for breast has been consistently lower in Hull compared to England over the last decade, although the referral rate has been increasing in the last two years at a faster rate in Hull, and for the first time – since 2012/13 – the rate of two week wait referrals for breast cancer was similar to England for 2021/22, although has fallen for 2022/23 so the rate in Hull is again lower than England.

 The rate of two week wait referrals for breast cancer does not appear to have been adversely affected by the COVID-19 pandemic.